Press enter to begin your search

 Miao worked as a traveling doctor for many years during a very exciting time in Chinese history: when the north and south of China were united.
 He spent many years traveling the vast country, treating patients and gathering wisdom from the many doctors, shamans and healers he’d meet along the way.

 Modernly, in our anti-superstitious Western culture, the “Ghost Points” are used for various mental illness states, as well as addiction and fixation.
 It’s still debated as to whether “demons,” “ghosts,” “entities” and various forms of parasites and worms exist.
-However it is more widely believed in Chinese medical circles that mental illness is caused by “phlegmatic” states (dysfunction of body fluids and blood) instead of entities.
+However it is more widely believed in Chinese medical circles that mental illness is caused by “phlegmatic” states (dysfunction of body fluids and blood: physiology) instead of entities.

 Last week I used the “third stage” of the “Ghost Points” for a patient whose body strongly requested this level of intervention.
 The “Ghost Points” are not often used in my clinical practice, as they can be very strong.
-However, a patient suffering from a very “sticky” romantic obsession indicated the “third stage” of the “Ghost Points” was right for him based on his physical symptoms, but also his demeanor.
+However, a patient suffering from a very “sticky” romantic obsession indicated that the “third stage” of the “Ghost Points” was right for him based on his physical symptoms, but also his demeanor.

 I’d been working with this patient for some time.
 He’d been having a very difficult transition period out of a relationship that continued to “haunt” him.
 He said the relationship with the woman he’d been with felt like it “changed” him, causing him to behave in ways that were foreign to him.
 He said he observed himself acting more like his former girlfriend than himself.
 Even his friends and family had commented on the change in his demeanor and behavior.